As signature collection ends, California heads toward recall

 Only a signature “possessing multiple, significant and obvious differing characteristics” with those on record will be subject to further review, under state rules.
 Even then, two officials must agree beyond a reasonable doubt that the signature is significantly different to disqualify it.

-The recall proposal must move through time-consuming steps along the way, including giving voters a 30-day window to withdraw their names, if they choose.
+The recall proposal must move through time-consuming steps along the way, including giving voters a 30-day window to withdraw their names from the petitions if they choose.
 It’s possible Democrats could launch a major advertising drive to urge them to do just that.

 Dates have not been finalized, but the state Finance Department is expected to take 30 days to produce a cost estimate for the election.
 Democrats say it could surpass $80 million.
 Then, a legislative panel gets another month to review those findings.